UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

 - A main game window in the upper left corner of the screen, containing all of the game content, surrounded by UI panels including:
   - A code editor on the bottom right of the screen
   - A section containing 'submit' and 'reset' buttons to the right of the code editor, for submitting code or clearing the field
-  - A text display on the right side of the screen for displaying instructions, hints, and and challenges
+  - A text display on the right side of the screen for displaying instructions, hints, and challenges

 ## Core Gameplay Mechanics (Detailed)